Driver Retention Strategies: 3 Tips for Effective Driver Communication

 Solution: Mandate all departments that deal with drivers to take an online course on communicating with drivers.
 Track their completion and evaluate their performance.

-2) Emphasise on following best practices
+2) Emphasise on following best practices, in a format that appeals to them

 In 2016, Ulyssis Gonzales was driving a big rig in California.
 When the 29-year-old tried to halt for a Stop Sign, he found himself crashing into an unoccupied house.
 The crash knocked out power lines to more than 140 residents in San Carlos area.
 The crash was so bad that the truck was essentially lodged inside the house.